nikovacs/Kovacs-Little-Valentine-Final-Minecraft-Server/README.md

 To start the Minecraft server locally, enter the local_server folder...

-Download ngrok.zip from https://ngrok.com/ and place it in local_server folder
+Download ngrok.zip from https://ngrok.com/ and place it in local_server folder (if on mac, already provided for you in folder)
 ```
 unzip ngrok.zip
 ```